consort-it/jenkins-ampel/README.md

 ## Ouput

 ```
-OK: Everything is fine!
+OK: Everything is fine again!
 Green light is on. :-)
 ```

 ## Contribute